-PLACEMENT ("STAY-PUT") DURING THE PENDENCY OF DUE PROCESS PROCEDURES current educational placement during the pendency of the proceedings.
-Unless you and 2 the school district agree to a change in placement, or the school district obtains a court order or an order from a hearing officer, your child will remain in his or her current 4 educational placement during the pendency of the proceedings.
+PLACEMENT ("STAY-PUT") DURING THE PENDENCY OF DUE PROCESS PROCEDURES

+As a parent of a child with disabilities, should you get involved in a disagreement with the school district over the identification, evaluation or placement of your child and you file a request for a due process hearing, your child will remain ("stay-put") in the current educational placement during the pendency of the proceedings.
+Unless you and the school district agree to a change in placement, or the school district obtains a court order or an order from a hearing officer, your child will remain in his or her current educational placement during the pendency of the proceedings.
 For initial admission to school, your child will be placed in a public school program, with parental consent, until the proceedings have been completed.
 There are exceptions to this general rule which allow the school district to place your child in an alternative educational setting for a limited period of time.
 These exceptions will be discussed in the next section on interim alternative educational settings.